NewsIn Focus

 • "MPC denied the necessity of continued hospital care for an MPCMember who had just survived cardiac arrest and a gunshot wound on the grounds that the member was no longer in enough pain to justify hospitalization."

-The Maryland Department of Health said they were not a party in the matter and therefore had no comment.
+The Department said they're not a party in this latest matter and therefore have no comment.

 A copy of the lawsuit can be read below.